 The pledges to achieve carbon neutrality are nothing short of a socio-economic, financial, industrial and technological revolution.
-China (including Hong Kong), Japan and South Korea have to phase down fossil fuel very substantially and at the same time ramp up renewable and new energy sources.
+The People’s Republic of China (including Hong Kong), Japan and South Korea have to phase down fossil fuel very substantially and at the same time ramp up renewable and new energy sources.
 Industries, manufacturing, construction, transportation – you name it – have to decarbonize within 30 to 40 years.

 Companies in pretty much all sectors of business have to change too.
-In China’s case, there has already been a stream of policies and regulations to cut pollution, reduce waste and restore biodiversity – and more can be expected.
+In the PRC’s case, there has already been a stream of policies and regulations to cut pollution, reduce waste and restore biodiversity – and more can be expected.

 Bridging sustainability and finance